2010 Tulsa Shock season

-The 2010 WNBA season is the 13th season for the Tulsa Shock franchise of the Women's National Basketball Association.
+The 2010 WNBA season was the 13th season for the Tulsa Shock franchise of the Women's National Basketball Association.
 It is their first in Tulsa.

 Transactions

 Dispersal draft

 Based on the Detroit Shock's 2009 record, the Tulsa Shock would pick 7th in the Sacramento Monarchs dispersal draft.
 The Shock picked Scholanda Robinson.

-WNBA Draft
+WNBA draft

-The following are the Shock's selections in the 2010 WNBA Draft.
+The following are the Shock's selections in the 2010 WNBA draft.